AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 end)

-AnomalyDetector:bindToClientAccessedRemoteEvent(function(Player) -- Runs a function if cannot create a data vector.
+AnomalyDetector:bindToClientAccessedRemoteEvent(function(Player) -- Runs a function if a client has an unauthorized access to client.

 	print(Player.Name .. " tried to access remote events!")